gskril/farcaster-indexer/README.md

 yarn run auth
 ```

 Seed your database with protocol data.
-This will take just ~5 minutes for profiles and casts (default), or ~30 minutes for everything (include the `--verifications` flag).
+This will take ~5-10 minutes for profiles and casts (default), or ~30 minutes for everything (include the `--verifications` flag).

 ```
 yarn run seed